wp-cli/wp-cli/README.md

     composer.phar install --dev

-Before running the tests, you'll need a MySQL user called wp_cli_test with the password password1 that has full privileges on the MySQL database wp_cli_test.
+Before running the tests, you'll need a MySQL user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.
 Running the following as root in MySQL should do the trick:

     GRANT ALL PRIVILEGES ON wp_cli_test.* TO "wp_cli_test"@"localhost" IDENTIFIED BY "password1";